vanman247/Senior-Project/Blog.md

   2. Calculate Percent Return per play per stock
 	a.
 Bull Call Spread
-		i.
-Used for when Stock is going to Climb up in price.
+		1. Used for when Stock is going to Climb up in price.
 	b.
 Bear Put Spread
-		i.
-Used for when the stock is falling down in price.
+		1. Used for when the stock is falling down in price.
 	c.
 Iron Condor
-		i.
-Used for when stock price is moving sideways.
+		1. Used for when stock price is moving sideways.

   3. Calculate Probabilities and Odds of stocks current price moving to play of the stock.

 ## Background: